 Anyone experiencing some of these symptoms most of the day, nearly every day for at least two weeks may be experiencing depression.

 The physical mechanics of what causes MDD and the precise mechanism Cymbalta and other SRNIs use to treat it are not fully understood by science.
 Cymbalta is believed to delay the body’s reabsorption of two neurotransmitters — serotonin and norepinephrine.
 Neurotransmitters are chemicals which allow nerve cells in the brain to communicate with one another.
 Scientists believe that the extra time the neurotransmitters continue connecting the nerve cells may reduce the effects and symptoms of depression.

-Approximately 10 percent of the 1,139 patients with MDD in placebo-controlled trials discontinued treatment due to side effects, compared with 4 percent of the 777 patients receiving placebo, the researchers wrote.
+Approximately 10 percent of the 1,139 patients with MDD in placebo-controlled trials discontinued treatment due to the side effects of Cymbalta, compared with 4 percent of the 777 patients receiving placebo, the researchers wrote.
 “The most common [adverse events] experienced by and more commonly reported by duloxetine than by placebo-treated patients with MDD were nausea, dry mouth, constipation, decreased appetite, fatigue, somnolence, and increased sweating,” the report said.